express-labs/pure-react-carousel/README.md

 ```

 **__More about naturalSlideWidth and naturalSlideHeight__**
 The carousel is responsive and by default will flex to the full width of the <Slider \> parent container.
 It's up to you to contain the carousel width via css.
 Each slide will be the same height to width ratio ([intrinsic ratio](https://alistapart.com/d/creating-intrinsic-ratios-for-video/example2.html)).
-CarouselProvider needs to know the default size of each &lt;Slide />.
+However if `isIntrinsicHeight` is set to `true` each slide will have natural height based on its content.

 Note: you can make the carousel non-responsive by setting the width of <Slider \>to a fixed css unit, like pixels.
 There are many other ways to make the carousel non-responsive.

 ### &lt;Slider />
 A Slider is a viewport that masks slides.
 The Slider component must wrap one or more Slide components.